Villeroy & Boch: History

+Stock market flotation and change of administration

-The company's Luxembourg factory was closed down in 2010.
-While the company is no longer run by a family member, under the present Group Chairman Frank Goering, there are various family members currently working in the company.
-Since 1990 the company has been listed on the German stock market, ticker symbol VIB3, but the voting capital is still in the hands of the family descendants.
+Villeroy & Boch is now overseen by Group Chairman Frank Göring and is no longer run by family descendants.
+Members of the family continue to be employed by the company.
+Since 1990 the company has been listed on the German stock market, ticker symbol VIB3 although the voting capital is still in the hands of the family.

 The Villeroy & Boch Group increased its consolidated revenue by 2% to €853.1 million in the 2018 financial year.
-The Bathroom and Wellness Division increased its revenue by 4.7% to €584.3 million.
+The Bathroom and Wellness Division of the company increased its revenue by 4.7% to €584.3 million.
 The Tableware Division generated a revenue volume of €266.2 million, down 4.4% on the previous year.

+The company marked its 275th anniversary in 2023.

+In February 2024, Villeroy & Boch successfully completed the acquisition of all operating companies of the Ideal Standard Group.